MultiSafepay/docs/content/payment-management/recurring-payments.md

 ## Ready-made integrations

-You must have **both** credit card payments and recurring payments enabled for your MultiSafepay account.
+You must have **both** card payments and recurring payments enabled for your MultiSafepay account.

 <details id="supported-integrations">
 <summary>Supported integrations</summary>